hepp3n/kdeconnect/README.md

 Make sure you have [rustup.rs](https://rustup.rs) installed on your system.

 You might need also `libxkbcommon-dev` dependency.
 If it won't build, please create an issue.

+# Building as Flatpak

+You can also build this applet as flatpak package.
+You need to install `flatpak-builder` and then run this command:

+`flatpak-builder --force-clean --user --install-deps-from=flathub --repo=repo --install builddir dev.heppen.CosmicExtConnect.json`